How to Become a Chief Information Security Officer (CISO)

-Program management : Implement programs that reduces the risks such as regular system patches.
-Design strategic plans that handles the implementation of information security technologies used within the organization.
+Program management: Implement programs that reduce risks such as regular system patches.
+Design strategic plans that handle the implementation of information security technologies used within the organization.

-Investigations and forensics : To determine how a breach happened in case of occurrence, deal with those responsible, if it is internal staffs and make plans to avoid the occurrence of same crisis the next time.
+Investigations and forensics: To determine how a breach happened in case of occurrence, deal with those responsible, if it is internal staff, and make plans to avoid the occurrence of the same crisis the next time.

 Ensure that all corporate security policies are developed and compliant with the defined security standards.

 Selection of IT security experts and guiding them all the time.
-Provide various trainings for them, assist them whenever needed, and amplify their leadership skills to help them reach a higher position.
+Provide various training for them, assist them whenever needed, and amplify their leadership skills to help them reach a higher position.